Gauge anomaly cancellation in chiral gauge theories: Null divergence of the gauge current

-We could reach equivalent conclusions independently for the vacuum expectation value of the covariant divergence of the current.
-To see this, we simply consider a bosonic change of variables in the functional integral:
+Now we will give general arguments to the cancellation of v.e.v. of the gauge anomaly even in the non-abelian case, in $d$ dimensions.
+We will consider the v.e.v. of the covariant divergence of the current and we will show very simply that it has to vanish.
+To see this, we consider a bosonic change of variables in the functional integral:

 where we used again the invariance of the bosonic measure $dA_{\mu} ^{g}=dA_{\mu}$.
 The functional integral does not contain a gauge group volume, as it would happen in a non-anomalous gauge theory, because fermion integration produces a gauge non-invariant $W\left[ A_{\mu}\right] $.
-So, the Faddeev- Popov trick is unnecessary here, as it has already been stressed.
-This way of facing the problem is known as \textit{gauge non-invariant representation}\cite{cesar-rothe}.
+So, the Faddeev-Popov trick is unnecessary here, as it has already been stressed.
+This way of facing the problem is known as \textit{gauge non-invariant representation} \cite{abdalla-rothe,cesar-rothe}.

 Next, we consider an infinitesimal gauge transformation, characterized by $g\approx1+i\delta\theta^{a}T_{a}$,

 This gives

 Remembering that